QuestCode/thema-2.1-slm/ICC/Cultural research/Cultural research.md

 During the 2011 census, it was determined that the predominant religion in Lithuania is Christianity.
 The far majority of the Christians in Lithuania are Roman Catholicist.
 About 77% of the population is Roman Catholic according to the census.

 The climate in Lithuania is maritime and wet, Lithuania has both moderate winters and summers.
+The time zone in Lithuania is EE(S)T, Eastern European (Summer) Time (GMT+3 during Daylight Savings Time (DST), GMT+2 without DST).

 ---